-19 Sep Exercising for Kids with Autism: What Parents Need to Know
+19 Sep Exercising with Autism: What Parents Need to Know

 The incidence of Autism Spectrum Disorder (ASD) is on the rise.
-As the prevalence increases, so to does the interest in the health and well-being of those diagnosed.
+As the number of cases diagnosed increases, so to does the interest in the health and well-being of those living with ASD.
 Research supports the benefits of exercise for autism.
 Studies have highlighted the need for effective exercise interventions for children and adolescents with ASD.
 Exercise not only reduces the negative effects of inactivity, but also assists with the management of ASD symptoms.

 Despite evidence supporting the importance of exercise for autism, youth with ASD do less physical activity than their peers.
 Given that 80% of Aussie kids don’t get enough exercise, this is cause for concern.
 Sedentary behaviour increases the risk of heart disease, diabetes, obesity and a number of other chronic health conditions.
 The good news?
 We change that!

 We all know exercise is good for us, but it may be even more beneficial for individuals with autism.
 There is increasing evidence to support additional benefits for ASD than just physical health.
 These include: